-- The rigours of The Insurance Act 2015 bring into sharp focus a hitherto poorly addressed need to diligence and create a “Fair Presentation of Risk”, or risk being uninsured
+- The Insurance Act 2015.
+The rigours of the Act bring into sharp focus a hitherto poorly-addressed need for diligence in the creation of a “Fair Presentation of Risk”, or risk being uninsured

-- Cyber-attacks and the ICO statement about the expectations on Charities create an additional layer of risk management and insurance cost
+- Cyber-attacks.
+The ICO statement about the expectations on charities creates an additional layer of risk management and insurance cost

-- Abuse risk only seems to be growing in the eyes of the press, and judges are admitting claims many years after the event
+- Abuse risk.
+The press perceives abuse to be an ever-growing risk, and judges are admitting claims many years after the event

 Medical charities present a particular risk and require deep understanding and experience.
 Contracts with Pharma and Biotech can create expensive liabilities if not constructed correctly, and insurance for Clinical Trials and IP litigation both have potentially huge cost attachment points.

-In addition to the ICO taking a specific interest in the Charity sector, some insurers have been overpricing charity risks to counter an industry perception that there is not enough resource to support effective cybersecurity.
+In addition to the ICO taking a specific interest in the Charity sector, some insurers have been reluctant to offer cover due to the perception that there is not enough resource within charities to support effective cybersecurity.

-Frequently Special Schools sit in-between an insurers’ appetite.
+Special Schools frequently sit in-between insurers’ appetites.
 They are not a typical charity nor a typical education risk.
-Broking to the few specialist insurers is a delicate art, requiring intelligent interpretation of regulators published reports.
+Broking to the few specialist insurers is a delicate art, requiring intelligent interpretation of regulators’ published reports.

-Innovation Broking works extensively with, and are a member and conference attendee at, the National Association of Special Schools.
+Innovation Broking works extensively with, and is a member and conference attendee at, the National Association of Special Schools.

-In addition to any damages payable, serious reputational damage, normally uninsurable at a realistic cost, can be caused by abuse incidents.
+In addition to any damages payable, serious reputational harm can be caused by abuse incidents.
 Ensuring the right cover to sympathetically defend claims is critical, both for the current year and in the future.

 Insurers have different approaches and stances particularly about whether a claim is dealt with on the policy in force when the claim is brought (claims made) or when the abuse occurred (claims occurring).

-Differing requirements apply to different sectors of the Care and Charity world – however, most have a requirement to periodically review the options in a documented format.
+Differing requirements, such as OJEU, apply to different sectors of the Care and Charity world – most having a requirement to periodically review the options in a documented format.